 And one more …

-Christmas cruises have become a popular getaway – why not spend the big day visiting a Caribbean island, and let someone else cook Christmas dinner?
+Christmas cruises have become a popular getaway: why not spend the big day visiting a Caribbean island, and let someone else cook Christmas dinner?
 The cruise lines get in the spirit, with decorations, Christmas trees and carollers – they even have menorahs for those celebrating Hanukkah.
 And there’s turkey, goose and mince pies for the big meal.
-Kids are out of school at Christmas, so a lot of families take these cruises.
+Cruise prices are higher at this time of year, and kids are out of school, so there are a lot of families.
 That means it may be a little noisy – but then, what’s Christmas without a few kids to get excited about it?

 That’s a good selection of places to go if you’re going away for Christmas this year — or just thinking about it.
 Christmas is celebrated all over the world, so it’s possible to find some celebrations and holiday cheer in just about any country.
 A lot of veteran travellers have stories of celebrating with a camel ride in the desert, somewhere far, far away.